Pay Equity Now: Activist Toolkit

 Paycheck Fairness Act

-We’ve long known that on average, women who work full-time take home less than men – about 82 cents on the dollar – and that many women of color are paid far less.
-(See the 2021 Equal Pay Day Calendar for all dates.)
-But the COVID-19 pandemic is revealing and exacerbating those economic inequalities.
+We’ve long known that on average, women who work full-time take home less than men – about 84 cents on the dollar – and that many women of color are paid far less.

 Despite existing federal and state equal pay laws, the gender pay gap persists, impacting millions of women and their families.
 We need to update our laws to ensure all workers can take home a fair paycheck.
 Congress must ensure all women have the tools they need to challenge discrimination and all employers have the incentives they need to comply with the law.